Increase Shopify Sales: How to Analyze & Modify Your Store to Achieve Online Success

 This can include the implementation of upselling and cross-selling strategies, for example.
 Simply put, these are ways of encouraging customers to buy a more premium version of a product or additional related products.

 You could also make sure that you’re making good use of relevant marketing channels.
 This can include content marketing, social media marketing, email marketing, and any others that are applicable.
-Utilising these channels helps to maximise the chances of people visiting your store and buying your products.
+Utilizing these channels helps to maximize the chances of people visiting your store and buying your products.

-Further to this, you can look to develop a conversion rate optimisation plan.
-This involves gaining an understanding of your visitors’ behaviour.
+Further to this, you can look to develop a conversion rate optimization plan.
+This involves gaining an understanding of your visitors’ behavior.
 Leverage your Shopify dashboard and Google Analytics in that regard to break down customers’ journeys through your store to segments such as “added to cart” and “reached checkout”.
 From here you can identify trouble spots and work on ways to improve them.